Logarithmic age

 The "units" of this system are "perceived years at 13."
 A perceived year at 13 is defined as an interval of time that feels as long as an average year would feel under the time perception I had on my 13th birthday.
 An "average year" is defined as 1/13 the time between my birth and my 13th birthday, for ease of calculation.
 This is slightly different from the mean year in the Julian or Gregorian calendars, or the mean solar year.

-My logarithmic age in "perceived years at 13" since I was 13:
+Your logarithmic age in "perceived years at 13" since you were 13: